lapseudog/lapseudog.github.io/_posts/2020-03-23-deviation_plot.md

 To make the output slightly different, I choose a different reference value: the median.

-The point of interest is that in SAS the “min” function handles the missing values by propagating the missing values only when both arguments are missing.
-In numpy the min function propagates the missing values; I could only find the fmin (and fmax) function that worked as in SAS.
+The point of interests are :
+* in SAS the `min` function handles the missing values by propagating the missing values only when both arguments are missing.
+In numpy the `min` function propagates the missing values; I could only find the `fmin` (and `fmax`) function that worked the same way as in SAS.
+* The code is using datetime64[s] instead of datetime64[ns] because only days where used.
+* `nanmedian` is used to get the median when there are some missing values.

 # Chart preparation
 I used the common Matplotlib, other libraries would probably work as well.